Chuck & Franny, a pandemic story

 Thank goodness, you mean.
 That’s what you mean.

-Frannys never been one to give up.
-So what happens, in the end, might throw you.
+As Franny has never been one to give up, what happens in the end might throw you.

 Workshop production 11 March 2023, video credit Kathy Stoltzfus